ssjsx/test-addon250902/README.md

 ## Development

 ### ribbon.xml
 The ```ribbon.xml``` is the configuration file for the ribbon UI in the WPS add-in.
 It defines the structure and behavior of the ribbon, including tabs, groups, and controls (buttons, edit boxes, etc.).
 This file is essential for customizing the user interface and providing a seamless experience for users.

+During the development, to make any changes effective, you need to reload the add-in or refresh the ribbon UI.

 It follows the [Office UI XML schema 2006](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-customui/5f3e35d6-70d6-47ee-9e11-f5499559f93a).
 There are five main types of modules, and each depends on the others in a hierarchical manner.
 They are **Attribute types**, **Attribute**, **Controls**, **Containers**, and **Root elements**.